Captricity/java-captools/README.md

   - `String name` - Provide a name for the Batch you are creating
   - `Boolean sortingEnabled` \- Set to true to enable sorting for this Batch.
 The default value is `true` if not specified.
   - `Boolean isSortingOnly` \- Set to true if you only want to sort this Batch (as opposed to submit for data extraction).
 The default value is `false` if not specified.
-  - `ArrayList<Integer> docIds` \- Add an `ArrayList` of integers representing the Document ID's of the templates that you want to use for sorting.
+  - `ArrayList<Integer> docIds` \- Add an `ArrayList` of integers representing the Template ID's of the templates that you want to use for sorting.
 Your account must have sorting enabled for this to work.
-If sorting is enabled on your account and you do not specify a list of Document ID's, your Batch will be sorted against all active templates in your account.
+If sorting is enabled on your account and you do not specify a list of Template ID's, your Batch will be sorted against all active templates in your account.

 ```java
 public JSONObject readBatch(int batchID) throws Exception {...}